exercism/legacy-docs/about/scope-of-a-track.md

 Over the past few months I've started to gain an understanding about what Exercism aims to be.

 Exercism is based on the idea that you can develop a high degree of fluency even at a low level of proficiency.
-Read on more about the Goal of Exercism [here](https://github.com/exercism/docs/blob/master/about/goal-of-exercism.md).
+Read more about the [Goal of Exercism](/about/goal-of-exercism.md).

 Having used Exercism you should feel like you can express yourself without the syntax or standard library getting in your way.
 Your code should look and feel like that of a native.
 But that's it.
 This doesn't touch the real world at all.